daweibai/PCBS-langevo/README.md

 ['cs', 'eo', 'cs', 'ss', 'vm']
 ['ce', '', 'eboiywtgpx', '', 'ke']
 ```
-the rules are, for A component:
+The rules for A component are:

 ```python
 ['a0', 'a1', 'a2', 'a3', 'a4']